src-run/augustus-library/README.md

 ## Overview

 [Welcome](https://get.src.run/go/readme_welcome)!
-The `src-run/augustus-library` package provides a meta-package for all augustus- packages.
+The `src-run/augustus-library` package provides a composer meta-package to require all augustus-* packages

 ### Grouping

 This package is part of the [augustus](https://get.src.run/augustus-library/group) group ([explanation](https://get.src.run/augustus-library/group_explanation)), comprised of other releases with a concentration in *core reflection base classes*, and related functionality.